 Try to file a claim with your insurance company.
 If you have the right type of insurance, your provider may pay for your medical bills and property repairs.
 Under Texas’ auto insurance requirements, you must carry at least $30,000 in injury liability, up to $60,000 per accident and $25,000 in property damage coverage.
 You do not have to carry the type of insurance that would cover you in a crash with an uninsured driver: uninsured/underinsured motorist (UM/UIM) insurance.
 This is an optional type of insurance you may or may not have purchased.

 Call your insurance provider as soon as you can after a collision with an uninsured driver.
 Most policies require crash reporting within 24 hours.
 Ask whether you have UM/UIM insurance.
 If so, file a claim seeking damage recovery through this coverage.
 If not, contact a San Antonio car accident lawyer to discuss your other options.

 File a Personal Injury Claim

 It might be possible to hold the at-fault driver directly responsible for your damages without insurance.
 However, most drivers that do not have insurance do not have the money to pay out a settlement or jury verdict.
 Your lawyer can investigate the at-fault driver and see if any outlets for recovery exist.
 For example, the driver’s employer might be vicariously liable for your crash if the driver was on-duty.

 A third party might also bear full or partial fault for your accident and injuries, such as a negligent roadway maintenance crew or the manufacturer of a defective car part.
 Third-party liability could give you an option for compensation even without an insured at-fault driver.
-Hiring an attorney after a crash involving an uninsured driver can help you review all your potential options for financial recovery.
+Hiring an injury attorney after a crash involving an uninsured driver can help you review all your potential options for financial recovery.
 If none exist, you may have to pay for your losses out of pocket.